avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 - Vader Sentiment Analysis

 #### Machine Learning
 Machine learning algorithms can be utilized to label the sentiment.
 In order to do this, I need to first train the model with a pre-existing labeled sentiment as the independent variable.
 The drawback to this approach is that I would need to label the sentiment for each tweet for a large enough sample size in order to train and test the model successfully.
+The second drawback to this approach is that in this project, I  would be the only person labeling the trained dataset which means there will be bias in labelling the dataset.
+This is because my viewpoint may be different then someone else and how I identify as negative or positive may be different for someone else.
 For now, I will put this approach aside and continue with rule-based sentiment analysis.

 - SVM
 - Naive Bayes Classifier